-I’d like to welcome our guest today, Kathryne Kennedy, one of our very own bloggers.
-It’s a pleasure having you answer some interview questions about your new release at Much Cheaper Than Therapy, where chocolate is plentiful and advice is free.
+I’d like to welcome our guest today, Kathryne Kennedy.
+It’s a pleasure to have one of our own interviewed today at Much Cheaper Than Therapy, where chocolate is plentiful and advice is free.
 So grab some chocolate and a lounge chair.
 Your therapy session has begun.

-I understand you have a new release out called BENEATH THE THIRTEEN MOONS.
+I understand you have a new release out called The Lord of Illusion.
 Can you tell us a little bit about your fabulous new book?

 What made you decide to write in this genre?